3DWeb-cc/webgl-workshop/README.md

 +   zero 3D graphic’s background required
 +   basic knowledge of HTML and web stack
-+   some examples require a simple HTTP server running, due to [CORS policy](https://en.wikipedia.org/wiki/Same-origin_policy): if you don't already have one, we suggest you to use [Python's SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) which comes in bundle with [Python](https://www.python.org/) and is already installed on various Linux distributions and OS/X and has an installer for Windows.
++   some examples require a simple HTTP server running, due to [CORS policy](https://en.wikipedia.org/wiki/Same-origin_policy): if you have [node js](https://nodejs.org/) installed you just need to open this folder on a terminal and run npm install to install the dependecies and then npm start to run the server.
+If you don't have node on your computer, you can use [Python's SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) which comes in bundle with [Python](https://www.python.org/) and is already installed on various Linux distributions and OS/X and has an installer for Windows.

 # Workhop schedule